-Since 2007, the Cyanobacteria Monitoring Program has monitored cyanobacteria levels throughout the watershed and alerted authorities of the potentially harmful bacteria.
-Volunteers test water samples in recreational areas where there is a higher chance of contact with the toxic bacteria.
+Since 2007, the Cyanobacteria Monitoring Program has monitored cyanobacteria levels throughout the Mystic River Watershed and alerted authorities of the potentially harmful bacteria.
+Trained MyRWA interns take water samples in recreational areas where there is a higher chance of contact with cyanobacteria.

-For more in-depth information about what Cyanobacteria is, how to spot it, and the potential health risks, visit the Center for Disease Control’s page at: http://www.cdc.gov/hab/cyanobacteria/facts.htm.
+For more in-depth information about what Cyanobacteria is, how to spot it, and the potential health risks, visit the Centers for Disease Control and Prevention page here.